How to Get Your Wife Back After Divorce

 More on this: Common relationship challenges.

-If you're serious about this, you need to understand what kills marriages.
+If you're serious about reconciliation, you need to understand what kills marriages.

 Dr. John Gottman spent decades studying couples.
 He can predict divorce with over 90% accuracy.

-Contempt – Treating her with disrespect or disgust
+Treating her with disrespect or disgust — the single strongest predictor of divorce.

 If you showed these patterns in your marriage, that's likely why she left.